-How to setup your Apple Watch to show vertical feet climbed in real time.
+How to setup Apple Watch to show elevation gained in real time?

 Whether you are running hills for training or for a race, knowing how much hill is left can be a big benefit.
 Often GPS tools like Strava or MapMyRun will show you elevation gain at the end of the run, but knowing live time can keep you engaged and motivated to keep powering through.

 Training for a very hilly race?
-Find a local route the is similar in climb by tracking just the elevation.
+Find a local route that is similar in climb by tracking just the elevation.

 Or challenge yourself in a new way with an elevation workout.
 Want to do a workout with a specific elevation gain, or need to hit a certain number to achieve a goal on Strava or another tracking app?
 That’s easy if you can see the elevation on your watch while running.